All planning checklists

 Finalise guest list (8-16 women)

-Confirm attendees to ensure property size and activity bookings are accurate for your group.
+Confirm who is coming so property size and activity bookings match your actual headcount.

 Moderate·High impact